kawasima/cert-publisher/README.md

 CertPublisher
 =============

-This is a tool for publish client certifications.
+This is a tool for publishing client certifications.

+If you want to get more information, see the README.ja.md.